experimentalpolitics/immigration/material/design.md

     - _Control condition:_ skip tweet & full story

 - **Outcome measures:**
-    - Do participants directly click on the link in the tweet or click on `next` button?
+    - Do participants try to click on the tweet? (i.e., multiple clicks)
+    - How much time do participants spend viewing the tweet?
     - How much time do participants spend on the full article?
     - Basic comprehension / attention check.
     - Attitudes towards immigration (see post-treatement section).